flaupretre/terraform-secret-bridge/README.md

     ERRO[0020] 1 error occurred:
     * exit status 1

-Here, the interesting part is 'aws:hd-sonarcloud:tioken' secret key not found' as it gives the names of the secret store, the secret and the non-existing key.
+Here, the interesting part is 'aws:sonarcloud:taken' secret key not found' as it gives the names of the secret store, the secret and the non-existing key.

 From the message above, we can determine that :

-- we are considering secrets stored in AWS Secrets Manager
+- we are considering secrets stored in AWS Secrets Manager,
-- The secret name is 'cfg-myapp-sonarcloud' (apply the prefix)
+- the secret name is 'cfg-myapp-sonarcloud',
-- we try to get a key named 'taken' and it seems it does not exist
+- we try to get a key named 'taken' and it does not exist.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements